clayne/hacktical-c/stream/README.md

 ## Extensible Streams
-C++'s stream implementation missed the target in many ways, but that doesn't mean that an extensible stream API is a bad idea.
+C++'s stream implementation might have missed the target in many ways, but that doesn't mean that an extensible stream API is a bad idea.

 C `stdlib` provides support for file operations and formatting.